AntonioFeijaoUK/hackercode/docs/game01/index.md

 If you need to clear the gpg cache, in case you put a wrong password you might need to run this command `echo RELOADAGENT | gpg-connect-agent`

+### Password have the full names of the services

+(it not fun if you brute-force it, but is possible)

-The passwords to decrypt the files use the AWS or Amazon full names of the services matter in this challenge.
+The passwords to decrypt the files needs the AWS or Amazon full names of the services.

 Spaces matter.
 New lines matter.
 Everything matters!